 RK: I think it’s not a perfect analogy, but when we talk about being market-driven ― something we talk about a ton on the product management vertical ― we want the whole organization to be talking about that.
 It’s not a product management effort; it is a company effort.
 It’s a cultural mind shift.
 Then we have to translate that into functions for different roles within that.
 So there’s both a philosophy piece and also the tax of it and how we’re going to move forward.

-SM: That’s the magical part where Pragmatic has so much opportunity, because there are companies that are very design thinking-focused, and that is the framework by which they’ve decided to innovate.
+SM: That’s the magical part where Pragmatic has so much opportunity because there are companies that are very design thinking-focused, and that is the framework by which they’ve decided to innovate.
 Then you’ve got product-driven organizations, and they all have these different methods and tools.
 And I think there’s competition sometimes in how those things fit together.
 There’s this great opportunity to find out where those practices can mesh better and actually not compete.
 That’s maybe the sweet spot of the work we develop together.

 RK: Absolutely.
-All right, I’m gonna go in a little exploratory area because I know we brought you on board just a couple months ago, and you’re very focused on getting this first course created for product management about the design function and everything about the design vertical but…data.
+All right, I’m gonna go in a little exploratory area because I know we brought you on board just a couple of months ago, and you’re very focused on getting this first course created for product management about the design function and everything about the design vertical but…data.

 The amount of data people have in organizations is sort of mind-blowing, the ability to actually analyze and capitalize and share that data is greatly outpaced by the amount of data we have.
-So, thinking about the problems we can solve with data and also thinking about telling the story of data, because it’s one thing to be able to build a great model, but to be able to translate that into a story… Both of those seem like such great connection points that we get to explore between design and data.
+So, thinking about the problems we can solve with data and also thinking about telling the story of data because it’s one thing to be able to build a great model but to be able to translate that into a story… Both of those seem like such great connection points that we get to explore between design and data.

 SM: I will plus-one you on that and say that data doesn’t do much unless there’s some sense-making that occurs.
 Before we even get to storytelling, you have to understand what’s there, what’s possible, what is the right story to tell, and what is the ethical story to tell, because you can manipulate data to tell lots of different stories.